Festivals & events

 We are keen to support the wide variety of community-run events that take place in the Blue Mountains each year.
 They are an important part of community life.
 Council also runs a wide range of civic...

-We are keen to support festivals and events in the Blue Mountains and recognise events are an important part of community life.
+We are keen to support the wide variety of community-run festivals and events that take place in the Blue Mountains each year.
+They are an important part of community life.

 To make an event successful it is imperative that the event organiser ensures their event planning and management meets the necessary regulative provisions to Local and State Government.